Chapter 12:

 Besides, Mia really couldn’t stay around.

 He wouldn’t have time to talk with her once the confession was over.
 They would be an official couple, and his entire focus would be on Alice alone.
-She also couldn't let her see him together with her now that she knew who she was.
+She also couldn't let her see him with her now that she knew who she was.

 ‘What will she think if she learns her boyfriend has something to do with the person her friends dislike most?
 I can't embarrass him.’